 Despite taking all the measures, sometimes you might suspect fraud and would want to take immediate action, here's what to do:

-- Contact the credit card company/bank: As soon as you suspect fraudulent activity, contact the credit card company or your bank instantly.
+- Contact the credit card company/provider: As soon as you suspect fraudulent activity, contact the credit card company or your financial service provider instantly.
 This will help you to investigate and take steps to avoid such situations in the future.
 The longer your card remains valid, the more your money is exposed to fraudulent spending.

 - Review your transaction records: Build a routine of going through your transaction record history to check for any suspicious activity.
 If you see something unusual or out of place, it could be a sign of fraud.